Actively Recruiting

 You will not qualify if you...

-- Presence of red flags for manual therapy such as hypertension, infection, diabetes, peripheral neuropathy, heart disease, stroke, chronic ischemia, edema, severe vascular disease, or malignancy
+- Presence of red flags for manual physical therapy such as hypertension, infection, diabetes, peripheral neuropathy, heart disease, stroke, chronic ischemia, edema, severe vascular disease, or malignancy

 - History of ankle or foot arthritis or arthrosis

-- History of significant ankle or foot instability
+- Significant ankle or foot instability

 - Involvement in litigation or worker's compensation related to foot pain